Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels' Statistics are Uncertain: Model and known results

+Note that \cite{nafea2016new,Liang09,bjelakovic2013secrecy,molavianjazi2009arbitrary,bjelakovic2013capacity} prove the existence of coding schemes that achieve the rates in Theorems \ref{th:WTIIn}-\ref{th:arb} but do not provide explicit coding schemes.
+To the best of our knowledge, no explicit coding schemes that achieve the secrecy rates in Theorems~\ref{th:WTIIn}-\ref{th:arb} have been previously proposed.

-Polar codes \cite{Arikan09} provided coding schemes \cite{renes2013efficient,Gulcu14,Chou16} that achieve the strong secrecy capacity for Wyner's wiretap channel, i.e., Theorem \ref{th:WynerWTC}, with the following caveats: a pre-shared secret with negligible rate is required in \cite{Gulcu14,Chou16}, no efficient method is known to construct the codebooks in~\cite{renes2013efficient}, and the existence, through averaging, of certain deterministic maps is needed in \cite{Gulcu14} (similar to~\cite[Theorem~3]{Honda13}), which thus does not provide a fully constructive solution.
-Note that a main tool in \cite{Gulcu14,Chou16}, first introduced in \cite{hassani2014universal,Mondelli14}, is block-Markov coding to support non-degraded and non-symmetric channels.
-Usign similar techniques than \cite{renes2013efficient,Gulcu14,Chou16} (including block-Markov coding) and ideas for compound channels (without security constraints) in \cite{hassani2014universal,csacsouglu2016universal}, it is unclear to us how to extend these existing polar coding schemes \cite{renes2013efficient,Gulcu14,Chou16} to the wiretap channel models of Theorems~\ref{th:WTII}-\ref{th:cap} because of the uncertainty on the main channel and the eavesdropper's observations.
-Even the special cases of either considering uncertainty on the main channel or on the eavesdropper's observations seem challenging.
+More specifically,~\cite{renes2013efficient,Gulcu14,Chou16} provided polar coding schemes that achieve the strong secrecy capacity for Wyner's wiretap channel, i.e., Theorem \ref{th:WynerWTC}, with the following caveats: a pre-shared secret with negligible rate is required in \cite{Gulcu14,Chou16}, no efficient method is known to construct the codebooks in~\cite{renes2013efficient}, and the existence of certain deterministic maps is needed in \cite{Gulcu14}, similar to~\cite[Theorem~3]{Honda13}.
+Note that a main tool in \cite{Gulcu14,Chou16} is block-Markov coding to support non-degraded and non-symmetric channels.
+Using techniques similar to \cite{renes2013efficient,Gulcu14,Chou16}, including block-Markov coding, and ideas for compound channels without security constraints in \cite{hassani2014universal,csacsouglu2016universal}, it is unclear to us how to extend existing polar coding schemes to the wiretap channel models of Theorems~\ref{th:WTII}-\ref{th:cap} and Theorems~\ref{thmain1}, \ref{thmain2}, \ref{thmainb} because of the uncertainty on the eavesdropper's observations.

-Another (and anterior) approach than polar coding to obtain wiretap codes for Wyner's wiretap channel, is provided in \cite{hayashi2010construction,Bellare2012,Hayashi11}.
-Specifically, these works construct wiretap codes using two main ingredients: (i) capacity-achieving channel codes (without security constraint), and (ii) universal hashing~\cite{Bennett95}.
-Hence, \cite{hayashi2010construction,Bellare2012,Hayashi11} have been the first works to provide efficient codes that asymptotically achieve optimal secrecy rates and strong secrecy for symmetric and degraded wiretap channels.
-However, it is unclear to us how to extend \cite{hayashi2010construction,Bellare2012,Hayashi11} to achieve the strong secrecy capacity of Theorem \ref{th:WynerWTC} for arbitary wiretap channels and, a fortiori, the rates in Theorems~\ref{th:WTIIn}-\ref{th:arb}.
+A different approach than polar coding to obtain wiretap codes for Wyner's wiretap channel is provided in \cite{hayashi2010construction,Bellare2012,Hayashi11}.
+Specifically, these works construct wiretap codes using (i) capacity-achieving channel codes (without security constraint), and (ii) universal hashing~\cite{Bennett95}, and have been the first works to provide efficient codes that asymptotically achieve optimal secrecy rates and strong secrecy for additive or symmetric and degraded wiretap channels. \cite{hayashi2016secure} subsequently extended these constructions to any wiretap~channels as in Theorem \ref{th:WynerWTC}.